isomerpages/moe-anglicanhigh/_student-development/Overseas Experience.md

     <label for="accordion2">The Australian Connection</label>
     <div>
       <p>May 2019</p>
-23 Secondary Three students and three teachers set off for the annual AHS Australian Connection programme, which provides unique opportunities for our Bicultural Scholars to experience cross-cultural communication and develop critical thinking skills.
+<p>23 Secondary Three students and three teachers set off for the annual AHS Australian Connection programme, which provides unique opportunities for our Bicultural Scholars to experience cross-cultural communication and develop critical thinking skills.
 Beyond cultural workshop ice-breakers, the students embarked on a ‘Future Problem-solving with Cultural Intelligence’ project with St. Andrew’s Anglican College.</p>

-Our AHS students engaged their Australian peers in daily debates and collaborated on a presentation (carried out on the last day).
+<p>Our AHS students engaged their Australian peers in daily debates and collaborated on a presentation (carried out on the last day).
 They had the opportunity to explore contemporary Singapore issues, comparing these with those in the Australian context to get a better understanding of our local policies.
 With their refreshed outlook, these sessions helped build our students’ confidence in articulating their points.</p>

-The group experienced diverse aspects of Australia’s culture through various places of interest!
+<p>The group experienced diverse aspects of Australia’s culture through various places of interest!
 Of note, they were thrilled to make the ascent on Mount Coolum; what surfaced were their grit and resilience.</p>

 <p>Tai Wing Xin (3K) &amp; Sie Jin See Valencia (3K):</p>
 I am managed to talk to a few people that I’ve never talked to before this trip and learn more about them.
 This gives me a sense of accomplishment as one of my goals was to learn to be able to talk more confidently to people even though I am shy.
 I am also proud that I made the first step to talk to them which I do not usually do.</p>